Most people avoid conflict. Why?

 Lencioni recommends that leaders “mine for conflict,” almost like it’s gold.
 Why?
 Some of the real breakthroughs can only be found on the other side of conflict.

 How does this work in practice?
 A leader must go digging for buried disagreements or the things that aren’t being said.
-A leader must have the courage to bring the group’s attention to sensitive issues, where people feel uncomfortable, and push them to work through the issues despite the awkwardness and difficulty.
+Also, a leader must have the courage to bring the group’s attention to sensitive issues, where people feel uncomfortable, and push them to work through the issues despite the awkwardness and difficulty.
 A leader mustn’t let people avoid the issues or sensitive discussions.
-A leader must create a holding environment where it’s safe for some sparks to fly.
+And a leader must create a holding environment where it’s safe for some sparks to fly.

 One leadership practice here is counterintuitive: catch people disagreeing during a meeting and praise them for modeling needed behavior.
 Remind them that the goal is not to focus on who wins, but on how conflict can help us understand core issues, root causes, and possible solutions.